zrwang/zrwang.github.io/index.md

 You can find the detailed information about me in my curriculum vita ([ENG](../zrwang.resume/cv.pdf){:target="_blank"}, [CHN](../zrwang.resume.zh/cv.pdf){:target="_blank"}), and some technique blog posts in this [LINK](../blog/){:target="_blank"}.

 ### News
+* Dec.
+13 2018, one paper got accepted by IEEE Robotics and Automation Letters
 * Jul.
-17 2018, one paper got accepted by RA-L
+17 2018, one paper got accepted by IEEE Robotics and Automation Letters
 * Jun.
-30 2018, three papers got accepted by IROS
+30 2018, three papers got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2018
 * Jun.
-8 2018, one paper got accepted by ABME
+8 2018, one paper got accepted by Annals of Biomedical Engineering
+* Mar.
+1 2018, appointed as Research Assistant Professor of Mechanical and Automation at The Chinese University of Hong Kong
 * Jul.
 27 2017, passed thesis defense
 * Jul.
-10 2017, one paper got accepted by RA-L
+10 2017, one paper got accepted by IEEE Robotics and Automation Letters
 * Jun.
 28 2017, got best innovation prize for Surgical Robot Challenge 2017
 * Jun.
-15 2017, one paper got accepted by IROS
+15 2017, one paper got accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems 2017
 * Feb.
-7 2017, one paper got accepted by RA-L
+7 2017, one paper got accepted by IEEE Robotics and Automation Letters

 ### Education
 * B.E.
 Degree, Quality and Reliability Engineering, Beihang University, China, Sep.
 2009 ~ Jul.
 2013